bishwathakur/GeminiChatBot/README.md

 ### Interaction Modes

-Gemini Chatbot offers three distinct modes of interaction, each tailored for a unique user experience.
+GemBot AI offers three distinct modes of interaction, each tailored for a unique user experience.

 - **Text Only Mode**
   - Simple text-based conversations